 A beginner’s guide to comping

-If you want to know how to win competitions, this page contains all the information and links to get you started!
-I also recommend you check out my book SuperLucky Secrets (paperback or eBook), which has been updated for 2019 and is packed with advice and tips for new compers – and 20 years’ worth of my top winning tips!
+If you want to know how to win UK competitions, this page contains all the information and links to get you started!
+I also recommend you check out my book SuperLucky Secrets (paperback or eBook), which is packed with advice and tips for new compers – and 20 years’ worth of my top winning tips!
 Plus don’t miss my blog post the top 5 competitions to enter right now!

 So, let’s get started…